 This new suite of classroom resources has been developed with funding and support from the Ministry for Primary Industries – Manatū Ahu Matua and the Australian and New Zealand Council for the Care of Animals in Research and Teaching (ANZCCART).

 This is the second of two webinars.
-Find out about the first webinar – Animals of Aotearoa on 19 September.
+The first webinar – Animals of Aotearoa was held on 19 September and we are currently working on the recording and supporting materials to publish on this website.

 Joining the webinar